hei-synd-iiot/golang/docs/index.md

 ??? important "Always read the information in these boxes and keep it in mind."
     **Indispensable information** that you will need to keep in mind as you will use that often during the project is always provided in red boxes like this one.

-??? task "Complete all tasks in this hands-on"
+??? task "Complete all tasks"
-    The basic idea of these hands-on are **learning by doing**, so there are tasks in these hands-on documents that you should complete.
+    The basic idea of this document is to get you started on the Go syntax and additionally instruct you how to install a Go development environment on your computer.
+So there are tasks in this document that you should complete.
 These tasks are always provided in boxes like this one.

 ??? feedback "If you have any questions, need help or found an error, don't hesitate to contact me."
     I will be happy to help you.
 Just write an email to <a href="mailto:michael.clausen@hevs.ch">michael.clausen@hevs.ch</a> with your feedback.